Medical Marijuana Can Help Patients With Vertigo

 Interesting results were also found in a study published by Pamplona in Frontiers in Neurology in September 2018.
 The researchers found that long-term dizziness was reduced by consistent and continuous doses of CBD oil.

-Vertigo and Medical Cannabis Research (Can CBD help Treat Vertigo?)
+Medical Cannabis Research (Can CBD help Treat Vertigo?)

 In some circumstances, cannabis/CBD is probably helpful for vertigo.
 However, it might be beneficial for associated symptoms like nausea.